Sahasrakshee/sentiment-analysis-jupyter/README.md

 # sentiment-analysis-jupyter-bert
-This project implements sentiment analysis on user reviews using BERT (Bidirectional Encoder Representations from Transformers), a state-of-the-art transformer-based model for Natural Language Processing (NLP).
-The goal of the project is to automatically analyze user opinions and classify each review into one of three sentiment categories:
+This Jupyter Notebook implements sentiment analysis on user reviews using a BERT-based model.

-Negative

-Neutral

-Positive

-Unlike traditional machine learning models, BERT understands the context and meaning of words in a sentence, making it highly effective for sentiment classification tasks.
+The notebook covers text preprocessing, BERT tokenization, model fine-tuning, and prediction, classifying reviews into three sentiment classes: **Negative**, **Neutral**, and **Positive**.
+It demonstrates how transformer-based models can effectively capture contextual meaning in text for accurate sentiment classification.